The Death of Poe

-The Death of Poe is a 2006 independent film that tells the tragic story of the mysterious disappearance and death of the American author Edgar Allan Poe.
+The Death of Poe is a 2006 independent film that reenacts the events of the disappearance and unsolved death of the American author Edgar Allan Poe.
 The film is shot mostly in black-and-white with occasional color sequences.

 Plot

 After a textual montage summarizing Edgar Allan Poe's life, the film begins in late September 1849 with Poe awakening from a hallucination where he is buried alive.
 He prepares to take a trip to New York City via a ferry steamboat from Richmond, Virginia, to Baltimore, and from there, another ferry to New York City itself.
 He discusses his plans to marry his childhood sweetheart Sarah Elmira Royster with a stranger taking the same steamboat, who suggests that he meet with a few potential investors for his planned magazine The Stylus.
 Though Poe had intended only to pass through Baltimore, he agrees to meet the investors who, one by one, turn down his request for funding.

 Poe is depicted as having some type of memory loss, which is first evident when he offers to pay his boat fare twice after forgetting he had already paid.
 In Baltimore, he more than once forgets the arrangements he has made at his hotel as his stay in the city is extended.
 One night, he chooses to dine in a local tavern rather than at the hotel.
 There, he meets an old friend from his days at West Point.
 In desperation, he asks his former classmate and the classmate's companion for money to help start a magazine, saying proudly he has already raised $1,000.
 Poe leaves the tavern to retrieve his prospectus for the magazine.
 His classmate follows him and beats him up to steal the $1,000 he had collected.